View on GitHub

 4. groundwater zones

-From the top down perspective, viewing some 12.1 million 50x50m cells covering 30,000 km², it seems rather overcomplicated (possibly frivolous) to account water any more than to total mass present at any particular location.
+From the top-down perspective, viewing some 12.4 million 60 x 60 m cells covering over 40,000 km², it seems rather overcomplicated to account water any more than to total mass present at any particular location.

 Runoff